 There are several ways a person may be charged with a drug offense.
 When a person is charged with a simple possession charge, they typically are arrested or detained by law enforcement for possessing drugs unlawfully.
 This usually is because they do not have a prescription for them or the substance falls into the category of drugs that are considered illegal regardless of circumstance.
 For example, a person who is found possessing cocaine, heroin, or meth could be charged with the possession of an illegal substance.

-Factors That May Impact a Drug Possession Charge
+What Factors May Impact a Drug Possession Charge?

 Many drug offenses occur in conjunction with other offenses.
 For example, a person could be stopped for one offense but when they are searched also be found in possession of an illegal drug or prescription without the consent of a doctor.
 In most cases, a drug charge could potentially further complicate an initial charge as a person could face additional legal consequences following a conviction.